samuelaguilera/sar-friendly-smtp/readme.txt

 * Fixed checking of SAR_FSMTP_USER in sar_friendly_smtp() function.
 Thanks to friscoMad.
 * Moved settings and test page to a new SAR Friendly SMTP menu.
 * Reorganized settings using tabs.
+* Added wp_filter_nohtml_kses as sanitize callback for all settings inputs.

 = 1.1.3 =